suvigyavijay/tiny-llm/book/src/week2-03-quantized-matmul-gpu.md

 You will need to implement the `QuantizedMatmul::eval_gpu` function.
 This function will:
 1. Get the Metal device and command encoder.
 2. Get the compiled Metal kernel from the library.
+The kernel is compiled from the `.metal` file when you build the extension.
 3. Set the input and output buffers for the kernel.
+This involves passing the `mx::array` objects to the command encoder.
 4. Define the grid and threadgroup sizes.
+The grid size determines the total number of threads, and the threadgroup size determines how the threads are grouped together.
 5. Dispatch the kernel for execution.
+This will launch the kernel on the GPU.

 After implementing the C++ and Metal code, you need to rebuild the extension: